Statistics-and-Machine-Learning-with-R/Statistical-Methods-and-Machine-Learning-in-R/Significance Differential Tests/Anosim_test & Permanova_test/Read_me.md

 #
 ## ABOUT TESTS
 ### ANOSIM-TEST
 The ANOSIM test is similar to an ANOVA hypothesis test, but it uses a dissimilarity matrix as input instead of raw data.
 It is also non-parametric, meaning it doesn’t assume much about your data (like normal distribution etc), so it’s a good bet for often-skewed microbial abundance data.
 As a non-parametric test, ANOSIM uses ranked dissimilarities instead of actual distances.

-* t is the t-test statistic value
-* df is the degrees of freedom
-* p-value is the significance level of the t-test
-* conf.int is the confidence interval of the mean at 95%
-* sample estimates is he mean value of the sample
+The main point of the ANOSIM test is to determine if the differences between two or more groups are significant.
+We are performing ANOSIM-Test and PERMANOVA-Test on 'Input_file_Anosim&Permanova' and their Groupings using 'Groupings_file_Anosim&Permanova' , provided with the code.

 #### ABOUT PACKAGE

   Usage:
-  t.test(x, y = NULL,
-       alternative = c("two.sided", "less", "greater"),
-       mu = 0, paired = FALSE, var.equal = FALSE,
+  anosim(dat, grouping, permutations = 999, distance = "bray", strata = NULL,
-       conf.level = 0.95, ...)

-  Parameters:

-  x: a (non-empty) numeric vector of data values.
+    parallel = getOption("mc.cores"))

+  Arguments:

+  dat: Data matrix or data frame in which rows are samples and columns are response variable(s), or a dissimilarity object or a symmetric square matrix of dissimilarities.
   y: an optional (non-empty) numeric vector of data values.
   data: an optional matrix or data frame containing the variables in the formula formula.
 By default the variables are taken from environment(formula).